bdeckard92/dupUT/02-Lesson-Plans/24-Project-3/README.md

 ## Overview

-In this module, students will finish their projects, deploy and submit their projects, and present their projects as groups to their classmates.
+In this module, students will continue to work on their projects and then will present them to the class.
+They'll also update their professional materials, including their portfolio, GitHub profile, resume, and LinkedIn profile.

 ## Virtual Classes